AMHP Senior Social Worker

 - Responsible for providing supervision, specialist advice and professional expertise for AMHPs and Social Workers, contributing to the development of practice standards and the four key principles.

-- Accountable for assessment of complex social care needs and provision of support for vulnerable adults to ensure they are safe and have good outcomes to promote independence.
+- Accountable for assessment of complexfe and have good outcomes to promote independence. social care needs and provision of support for vulnerable adults to ensure they are sa

 - Responsible for managing a complex workload, maintaining accurate and timely data, reports and presentations as required.